-GENEVA — More than 30 nations on Thursday pledged to help a global collaboration among 10 international organizations raise US$35 billion for speeding development and production of coronavirus tests, medicines and vaccines worldwide.
+GENEVA (AN) — More than 30 nations on Thursday pledged to help a global collaboration among 10 international organizations raise US$35 billion for speeding development and production of coronavirus tests, medicines and vaccines worldwide.

 Heads of state and ministers attending the collaboration's inaugural meeting, co-led by South Africa's President Cyril Ramaphosa and Norway's Prime Minister Erna Solber, said in a statement afterward they fully support the Access to Covid-19 Tools (ACT) Accelerator, coordinated by the World Health Organization and European Commission.

 "We share the vision of the ACT-Accelerator as a unique international collaboration to fast track the development and equitable deployment of COVID-19 vaccines, therapeutics and diagnostics globally while strengthening related health systems," participants said in the statement.

 Ramaphosa told the first meeting of the newly formed ACT-A Facilitation Council that the push for an effective and safe COVID-19 vaccine "should be regarded as a public good" for the benefit of all.

 "We cannot achieve universal health coverage when the COVID-19 vaccine is available only to countries that are well resourced, in terms of research, manufacturing, distribution and service," he said.

 There is no guarantee that scientists will find a vaccine and, even if one is found, it will not end the Covid-19 pandemic on its own, according to WHO Director-General Tedros Adhanom Ghebreyesus.
 Other tools such as lockdowns, face masks and changes in behavior are also needed.

 Tedros said the ACT-Accelerator is vital to help "rapidly scale up our clinical trials, manufacturing, licensing and regulation capacity so that these products can get to people and start saving lives."